99x/serverless-dynamodb-local/README.md

 --optimizeDbBeforeStartup -o  Optimizes the underlying database tables before starting up DynamoDB on your computer.
 You must also specify -dbPath when you use this parameter.
 ```

-To remove the installed dynamodb local run:
+To remove the installed dynamodb local, run:
 `sls dynamodb remove`

 ## Accessing dynamodb local from your code